LucasDelfino92/morrowindsharp/main.md

 ## Disclaimer

-The guide presented here is the second step in the manual installation of **Morrowind Sharp**.
-Please make sure to follow the steps listed in the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md) section before proceeding.
+This guide is the second step in the manual installation of **Morrowind Sharp**.
+Please make sure to follow the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md) section before proceeding.

 ## Installing mods appropriately